 Diamond mining has a negative impact on several aspects:

 - The mining activities destroy the land.
-The devastated piece of ground is hardly usable for agriculture and is inhabitable.
+The devastating piece of ground is hardly usable for agriculture and is inhabitable.
 On top of that, toxic substances may release in the waters, large water pits are formed and there’s a risk of people drowning in it, especially dangerous for children.
 The water is still and is a breeding place for mosquitoes.
-Project such as “Life after diamonds” try to restore the land and recover it to use it for agriculture.
+A project such as “Life after diamonds” try to restore the land and recover it to use it for agriculture.